Hitachi Announces Lumada Alliance Program to Drive Economic, Social, Environmental and Quality of Life Innovation

 Founding Alliance Partners include Amazon Web Services, Cisco, Google Cloud, Microsoft and Salesforce

-TOKYO and SANTA CLARA, California, Nov.
-3, 2020 /PRNewswire/ -- Hitachi, Ltd. (TSE: 6501), today announced a new global partner program, the Lumada Alliance Program, that will bring together industry-leading partners from the domains of information technology, operational technology, vertical industries, academia, and government to collaborate on digital solutions that deliver economic growth as well as social, environmental, and quality of life innovations.
+TOKYO, Nov 4, 2020 - (JCN Newswire) - Hitachi, Ltd. (TSE:6501), today announced a new global partner program, the Lumada Alliance Program, that will bring together industry-leading partners from the domains of information technology, operational technology, vertical industries, academia, and government to collaborate on digital solutions that deliver economic growth as well as social, environmental, and quality of life innovations.
 Lumada is the name of Hitachi's advanced digital solutions and services for turning data into insights that drive digital innovation.

 Through its Social Innovation Business strategy, Hitachi aims to create new value and resolve social issues.
 The new Lumada Alliance will focus on co-creating digital solutions that combine Hitachi's deep expertise in IT, energy, mobility, smart life, and industry, with the unique capabilities and technologies of Lumada Alliance members.
 Hitachi President and CEO Toshiaki Higashihara announced the new program today at Hitachi's annual Social Innovation Forum event.